 Go to our blog article: Do-it-yourself placing and anchoring a safe, is that possible?

-Anchoring methods for safe or safe
+Anchoring methods for safes

 - Wood thread bolt and plug